-Compared to MaxSAT, where the development of anytime solvers has received significant attention during the past five year, fewer advances have so-far been made in specialized anytime algorithms for PBO.
 Motivated by the recent success of new types of anytime approaches to MaxSAT solving, we studied the applicability of the oracle-based local search approach in the more general context of pseudo-Boolean optimization.
-Overall, in the context of PBO, the approach, titled OraSLS naturally allows for integrating both pure oracle-based transitions from one solution to another and solution-improving search, with various heuristic options to vary search behavior.
-Empirically, the approach turned out to be promising, outperforming on various benchmark domains clearly the recent pure stochastic local search approach, the solution-improving search implementation of RoundingSAT, as well as often also the coreguided RoundingSAT approach as an anytime solver.
-Since the bestperforming approaches in the evaluation turned out to be OraSLS and anytime core-guided RoundingSAT, a promising direction for future work is to study various of combining aspects of both these approaches towards further performance improvements.
+Overall, in the context of PBO, the OraSLS approach naturally allows for integrating both pure oracle-based transitions from one solution to another and solution-improving search, with various heuristic options to vary search behavior.
+Empirically, the approach turned out to be promising, outperforming on various benchmark domains clearly the recent pure stochastic local search approach, the solution-improving search implementation of RoundingSAT, as well as often also the core-guided RoundingSAT approach as an anytime solver.
+Since the best-performing approaches in the evaluation turned out to be OraSLS and anytime core-guided RoundingSAT, a promising direction for future work is to study various of combining aspects of both these approaches towards further performance improvements.